Smoothed Online Learning for Prediction in Piecewise Affine Systems: Introduction

 } As a further application, we adapt our algorithm to make predictions, at each time $t$, of the trajectory comprising the next $H$ steps in the evolution of the dynamical system.
 We bound the \emph{simulation regret}, the cumulative error in Wasserstein distance between the distribution of our proposed trajectory and that of the actual trajectory.
 Assuming a Lyapunov condition, we demonstrate that our modified algorithm achieves simulation regret $\BigOh{\mathsf{poly}(H) \cdot T^{1- \alpha}}$, which allows for efficient simulation.

 \paragraph{Key challenges.} As noted above, vanishing regret in our setting is impossible without directional smoothness due to discontinuity in the regressors between different regions.
 The key challenge is to leverage smoothness to mitigate the effect of these discontinuties.
-Note that, if the learner were to observe the region in addition to the state, regression would be easy by decomposing the problem into $K$ separate affine regression instances; the difficulty is in minimicking this approach \emph{without explicit labels indicating which points are in which regions.} As described below, we adopt a natural, epoch-based approach by calling the optimization oracle between epochs, estimating the underlying system, and using this estimate to assign points to regions in the subsequent epoch.
-This introduces three new challenges.
+Note that, if the learner were to observe the region in addition to the state, regression would be easy by decomposing the problem into $K$ separate affine regression instances; the difficulty is in minimicking this approach \emph{without explicit labels indicating which points are in which regions.} We remark that were we to care only about low regret without regard to efficiency, a simple discretization scheme of size exponential in dimension coupled with a standard learning from experts algorithm \citep{cesa2006prediction} can achieve low regret; realizing an oracle-efficient algorithm is significantly more challenging.

+We adopt a natural, epoch-based approach by calling the optimization oracle between epochs, estimating the underlying system, and using this estimate to assign points to regions in the subsequent epoch.
+This introduces three new challenges, each of which requires substantial technical effort to overcome.
 First, we need to control the performance of our oracle on the regression task, which we term \emph{parameter recovery} below.
 Second, we must enforce consistency between regions learned in different epochs, so that we can predict the correct regions for subsequent covariates; doing this necessitates an intricate analysis of how the estimated parameters evolve between epochs.
 Finally, we need to modify the output of our oracle to enforce low regret with respect to the classification problem of correctly predicting which mode we are in on as yet unseen data.
-Each of these challenges requires substantial technical effort to overcome, as summarized below.